-The Dutch Resistance Museum is located in the heart of Amsterdam and houses an extensive collection of World War II artifacts.
-The museum focuses on the resistance against Nazi Germany, but also includes a section on pre-war history and how it affected the Netherlands.
+The Dutch Resistance Museum is centrally located in Amsterdam and houses an extensive World War II artifacts collection.
+The exhibition center focuses on the resistance against Nazi Germany but includes a section on pre-war history and how it affected the Netherlands.

 You’ll learn about the Dutch people who fought against Nazi occupation during World War II and see an extensive collection of artifacts from the war.
-The museum is located in a convenient location in Amsterdam, so it’s easy to fit into your itinerary.
+This Amsterdam museum is located in a convenient location, so it’s easy to fit into your itinerary.

 National Maritime Museum

-You can even see a replica of an 18th-century ship that was used for trade.
-If you’re in Amsterdam with your family or friends and need something fun to do together, consider visiting this museum.
+You can even see a replica of an 18th-century ship used for trade.
+Consider visiting this museum if you’re in Amsterdam with your family or friends and need something fun to do together.